DBMoUK/ensuretls/README.md

 ## Module Description

-The classes contained in this module should be classified against Puppet CA and PuppetDB nodes only, respectively, in a Split-Install implementation.
+The classes contained in this module should be classified against Puppet Console and PuppetDB nodes only, respectively, in a Split-Install implementation.
 An All-In-One Master may be classified with both classes.
-The module sshould not be installed on Puppet Agent nodes.
+The module should not be installed on Puppet Agent nodes.

 ## Setup

-Puppet Master CA node may be classified with profile: profile::ensuretls::console
+Puppet Master Console node may be classified with profile: profile::ensuretls::console

 PuppetDB Node may be classified with profile: profile::ensuretls::db

-After classification, the node appropriate service is notified of the changes: pe-httpd on the CA node, and pe-puppetdb on the DB node.
+After classification, the node appropriate service is notified of the changes: pe-httpd on the Console node, and pe-puppetdb on the DB node.

 ### What ensuretls::console affects